Last Updated on December 10, 2021 by Chenée Lewis

 Tips and F.A.Q.

-I made this cake in three 6-inch cake pans.
+I made this old fashioned butter pecan cake in three 6-inch cake pans.
 I love the look of a 6-inch layer cake!
 It's a small batch cake, but still has that elegant layered look!
 But if you prefer, you can make this brown butter pecan cake in one 8-inch cake pan as well!
 It should take a bit longer to cook -- closer to 30-35 minutes -- just begin to check it after 25 minutes.

-In this cake we're using brown butter for a deeper butter flavor, as well as toasted pecans to bring out the rich nuttiness of the pecans.
+In this cake we're using brown butter for a deeper butter flavor, as well as toasted pecans to bring out the rich nuttiness of the buttered pecans.
 That way, there's no need for any extracts or additional flavorings.
 Add to that the rich cream cheese butter pecan cake frosting and the butter pecan flavor is undeniable!

 In this butter pecan cake, the secret to a moist crumb is in the sour cream!
 We're using sour cream instead of milk to give us a moist texture that is so decadent, but still light and fluffy.
 We're also using brown sugar, which adds a bit of moisture as well.